jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - **Risk Avoidance**: determining that the impact or likelihood of a specific risk is too great to be offset by potential benefits, and not performing a particular business function due to that determination; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
     - **Risk Acceptance**: the result after a cost/benefit analysis determines that countermeasure costs would outweigh the possible cost of loss due to a risk
       - also means that management has agreed to accept the consequences/loss if the risk is realized
-    - **Risk Rejection**: an unacceptable possible response to risk is to reject risk or ignore risk; denying that risk exists and hoping that it will never be realized are not valid prudent due care/due diligence responses to risk
+    - **Risk Rejection**: an unacceptable possible response is to reject risk or ignore risk; denying that risk exists and hoping that it will never be realized are not valid prudent due care/due diligence responses to risk
     - **Risk Transference**: paying an external party (i.e. an insurance company) to accept the financial impact of a given risk
   - **Inherent Risk**: the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed (AKA initial or starting risk); this is the risk identified by the risk assessment process
   - **Residual Risk**: consists of threats to specific assets against which management chooses not to implement (the risk that management has chosen to accept rather than mitigate); risk remaining after security controls have been put in place